Juano Hernandez: Television appearances

 Over the years, Hernández made guest appearances on a dozen U.S. network television programs, appearing three times in 1960 and 1961 on the ABC series, Adventures in Paradise, starring Gardner McKay.
 In 1959, he starred in the Alfred Hitchcock Presents production of the Ambrose Bierce short story An Occurrence at Owl Creek Bridge.
+Hernández also appeared in The Dispossessed (1961), a CBS television film.

 Other television shows in which Hernandez appeared were Naked City, The Defenders, The Dick Powell Show and Studio One.

 Later years

+In 1955, Hernández decided to open a drama school at Hollywood, which he had to close after the promised support did not materialize.
+Despite this, he trained the likes of Sammy Davis Jr., Rock Hudson and Sidney Poitier.
+He was also recruited by the University of Puerto Rico (UPR) to serve as a drama and English teacher.
+There he taught to, among others, actor Henry Darrow.
+The institution also awarded him an honoris causa degree for his career.

-Hernández returned to Puerto Rico late in his life.
+Hernández returned to Puerto Rico late in his life, working as a drama instructor, theatre and radio producer.
+He bought terrains at Trujillo Alto, which were intended to be developed into Cinema studios also housed a small amusement park.
 Together with Julio Torregrosa he wrote a script for a movie about the life of Puerto Rico's first boxing champion, Sixto Escobar.
-He was unable to get funding in Puerto Rico and therefore he translated the script into English.
+After Steve McQueen died he was unable to get funding in Puerto Rico and therefore he translated the script into English.
 He sent it to several companies in Hollywood and had it almost sold at the time of his death.
 In the last two years of his life he appeared in three films, The Extraordinary Seaman (1969) with David Niven, The Reivers (1969) with Steve McQueen, and They Call Me Mister Tibbs!
 (1970) with Sidney Poitier.

 Death

-He died in San Juan on July 17, 1970, of a cerebral hemorrhage 2 days before his 74th birthday, and was interred at Cementerio Buxeda Memorial Park, Río Piedras, Puerto Rico.
+Hernández died in San Juan on July 17, 1970, of a cerebral hemorrhage suffered while his wife Carlota was away 2 days before his 74th birthday, and was interred at Cementerio Buxeda Memorial Park, Río Piedras, Puerto Rico.
+This was an era marked with racial clashes and his burial was attended by about 60 individuals.
+By the turn of the century, his grave had been abandoned.
+It was coincidentally found by a politician and later, a revival of his work was pursued by artist Orvil Miller.

+Legacy

+Hernández is considered a pioneer of black cinema and Donald Bogle credited him with paving the way for figures like Sidney Poitier.